-• Khaki, Black, Grey, or Navy traditional "chino" style uniform shorts, elastic, drawstring, or button, fitted at the natural waistline and worn no lower than the bottom of the knee or higher than three inches above the knee
+Khaki, Black, Grey, or Navy traditional "chino" style uniform shorts, elastic, drawstring, or button, fitted at the natural waistline and worn no lower than the bottom of the knee.
+Shorts must be of a length and fit that are suitable to the build and stature of the student (no shorter than fingertip length).
+Dry-fit material is allowed.